 - Once you have added the last portion of the dry ingredients, turn the mixer off and use a rubber spatial to blend the flour and chopped chocolate and raspberries thoroughly.

 - Spread the cake batter into the prepared pan.
 Bake for 40-45 minutes, or until a toothpick comes out of the center of the cake with a few moist crumbs.
 Remove from the oven and allow to cool in the pan for 20 minutes before removing.

 To Make The Ganache

-Be sure to read my full article on what is ganache, including a ration table.
+Be sure to read my full article on what is ganache, and white chocolate ganache, including ration tables.

 This cake is excellent and does not need anything; however, if you are baking it for a special occasion or in the mood for an extra something, this is a great option.